NatFletch/Epic-Gamer/README.md

 # Epic-Gamer

 This is a discord bot I stopped working on.
 Feel free to fork it and use it just be sure to give credit to me if you choose to.
 For the most part it should work fine, there are only database issues because I made it specifically for my computer.
-Eventually I will go back through this repo and update it to be more usable by everyone.

 ## Features
 All the custom features with this bot are located in `/extensions/`